 - Standard – All other products or services.

 Receipt threshold: If you’d like to send receipts (simplified invoices), set the limit here.
 Quaderno will then generate receipts for all applicable transactions under this amount.

 Default currency: If Quaderno receives a transaction without a specified currency, we’ll apply your default currency to the transaction.

 Default payment details: If you’re sending manual invoices, you may want to include your IBAN or any other payment information.
 Add this information here and it will appear on all of your invoices.

-Autosend automatic invoices: Check this option if you’d like Quaderno to automatically send all of your invoices, credit notes, and receipts generated from your integrations directly to your customer’s email.
+Autosend all automatic receipts and credit notes: Check this option if you’d like Quaderno to automatically send all of your invoices, credit notes, and receipts generated from your integrations directly to your customer’s email.